 The mission of the WASD Food Service Department is to provide a variety of nutritious foods to encourage students to eat a well-balanced diet.
 The WASD Food Service Department understands that a nutritious breakfast and lunch are an essential part of the school day and therefore strive to meet the daily needs of the students.
 All meals meet USDA requirements.

 Meal Prices are set each year.
-The Waynesboro Area School District will not be raising prices for the 2021/2022 School Year.
-Meal Prices for the 2021-2022 school year are as follows:
+Meal Prices for the 2023-2024 school year are as follows:

 Remember that you can use My School Bucks to set up an account.
 You can use this account to monitor your child's meal activity, deposit money, and make payments.